 Since the first case of Covid-19 was confirmed in Kenya on 12th March 2020.
-Garden of Hope Foundation has been working round the clock to ensure we reduce the potential spread of the Novel Coronavirus in Kibera slum.
-Kibera slum is characterized by overcrowding and most sanitation facilities are shared.
-This situation make the residents of Kibera vulnerable to the potential spread of the disease in the community.
-Our interventions include.
+We have been working round the clock to ensure we reduce the potential spread of Novel Coronavirus, support people who are going through depression as result of COVID-19 and supporting small businesses in the community by offering funding.

-Hand Washing Stations: We have set up 30 hand washing stations in key areas in Kibera slum including public spaces.
-The hand washing station are equipped with clean running water and soap.
-The hand washing stations serve 5,000 residents per week.
+Hand Washing Stations: We have set up hand washing stations in key areas in Kibera slum including public spaces.
+The hand washing stations are equipped with clean running water and soap.
+The hand washing stations serve 10,000 residents per week.

 Food basket to vulnerable families: Most residents of Kibera are domestic workers and casual laborers.
 The pandemic has left many of them jobless.
-We are proving food for 20 families each week for the next three months.
-The food is enough for a family of five for two weeks.
+We are providing food for 50 families every week.

 Rent Payment: Most families currently are not able to pay rent.
-We are supporting families by paying rent for the next three months.
+We are supporting families by paying house rent.

 Community Clean-up: We have partnered with local stakeholders to ensure we keep the community clean by regularly conducting community clean up activities and supporting local businesses in keeping their premises uncontaminated.

 Staff support: Our staff are at the forefront of ensuring we continue serving our community during this time.
-We are committed ensure that they are protected and that their needs are taken of care.
+We are committed ensure that they are protected and that their needs are taken of care of.